pivot-access-ltd/bma-offline-docs/src/how-to-work-with-annotations-5929.md

 You can check your work by [viewing the static annotations for one machine](#heading--view-a-static-annotation-for-one-machine).

-<a href="#heading--change-or-clear-a-static-annotation-for-a-machine"><h4 id="heading--change-or-clear-a-static-annotation-for-a-machine">Change or clear a static annotation for a machine</h4></a>
+<a href="#heading--change-or-clear-a-static-annotation-for-a-machine"><h4 id="heading--change-or-clear-a-static-annotation-for-a-machine">How to change or clear a static annotation for a machine</h4></a>

 If you want to set the static annotation for a given machine, use the same command you'd use to set a static annotation: